 - To develop new techniques which will improve the design of emergency relief systems.

-DIERS held elections during the month of January 2018 for the positions of Chair, Vice-Chair/Secretary and for the six Operating Committee roles.
-The results of the election are shown below.
+DIERS held its 2020 elections for the positions of Chair, Vice-Chair/Secretary and for four of the Operating Committee roles.
+The results for this election are shown below.
 More information on the DIERS 2020 Elections can be found here.

 |Chair||Harold G. Fisher|